Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ```
 ./Codes/Service_folder/Source_database/
 ```
-And copy/paste the new database you want to process, then run (after updating the database name in the database_in=XXX field):
+And copy/paste the new database you want to process, then run:
 ```
-./Codes/Service_folder/Service_script.m
+./Codes/Service_folder/Service_script.m %update the database name in the database_in='XXX' field
 ```
 The script will:
 - detect any lacking field and report it in the ./Codes/Service_folder/Error_outputs/ folder.
 The original database contains lots of missinge titles, this is normal.
 Any other lackig field should be fixed;